 Complications at surgery are the carotid sinus syndrome, pneumothorax, and air embolus.
 The carotid sinus syndrome, consisting of hypotension, bradycardia, and cardiac irregularity, can usually be corrected by infiltrating the carotid sinus with a local anesthetic agent.
 Intravenous atropine sulfate will usually control the syndrome if the local anesthetic fails.
 Pneumothorax may result from injury of the apical pleura.
 It is treated with a closed-tube thoracostomy through the second intercostal space anteriorly.

 The patient is placed in a dorsal recumbent position.
-The head of the table is somewhat elevated to lessen the blood pressure, particularly the venous pressure, ...
+The head of the table is somewhat elevated to lessen the blood pressure, ...